Y La Bamba

-The Portland, Oregon-based Y La Bamba has released five albums and two EPs.
+Y La Bamba has released five albums and two EPs.

 History

-Y La Bamba's Mendoza was born in San Francisco, California and was influenced by the traditional music of her Michoacan, Mexico born parents: father in Aguililla, Michoacán and mother in Coalcolman, Michoacán.
+Y La Bamba's Mendoza was born in San Francisco, California and was influenced by the traditional music of her Michoacan, Mexico born parents: father in Aguililla, Michoacán and mother in Coalcomán, Michoacán.
 This includes rancheras, corridos, boleros and huapangos songs.
 "Corridos, especially, was very well present in a lot of the bands that played in quinceañeras, weddings and parties," Mendoza told Billboard.
 "Those grupero, Tex-Mex, and norteño five-piece acoustic bands with harp and violin, have all shaped my music."

 Mendoza was raised in Southern Oregon, and later moved to Portland, Oregon to form the first versions of Y La Bamba.
 At 37, Mendoza moved to Guadalajara, Mexico.

 Music career

 As a young adult, Mendoza studied theology in New Zealand, then later, did a mission to India.
 Returning to Oregon—first Ashland, then Portland—she began writing the music that launched her solo career at open mic nights around town.
 She met bassist and vocalist Ben Meyercord at one of these shows, and Y La Bamba was formed.
 They recruited the rest of the band, a revolving group of musicians that has included, amongst others, Grace Bugbee on bass and vocals, John Niekrasz on drums, Ed Rodriguez and Ryan Oxford on electric guitar, and Margaret Wehr-Gibson on keys and vocals.